 - Application in the context of an intra-group transfer

 There are special categories for key positions, knowledge transfer and trainees.
 The salary criterion for highly skilled migrants 30 years of age and older applies to the first two categories.
 For trainees, the lower criterion for migrants younger than 30 years of age applies.

 - Highly skilled migrants resident in another EU Member State but working in the Netherlands

 This scheme is particularly attractive for employers in the border region, who are thus able to employ highly skilled migrants although they do not live in the Netherlands.

-Besides the annual indexation of the salary criterion, the Immigration and Naturalisation Service (IND) has announced that the legal fees will also be increased on January 1, 2017.
-The new amounts are thus expected to be:
+Besides the annual indexation of the salary criterion, the Immigration and Naturalisation Service (IND) has announced that legal fees will also be increased on January 1, 2018.
+The new amounts are expected to be:

-If you would like more information on this topic, we will naturally be happy to be of assistance.
+If you would like more information about this, we will naturally be happy to be of assistance.